hepplerj/Dissertation/ch1.dissertation.Heppler.md

-some eight million cherry, apricot, and pear trees.[^53] By the end of the nineteenth century, as the region became a prominent agricultural producer, *Sunset* magazine writers labeled it "The Valley of Heart's Delight" and "The Delectable Valley" due to its reputation as a major fruit producer.
-The production of prunes, walnuts, and apricots.[^54] As late as the 1950s, canneries processed more than thirty percent of the state's crop of fruit and vegetables.
+some eight million cherry, apricot, and pear trees.[^53] By the end of the nineteenth century, as the region became a prominent agricultural producer, *Sunset* magazine writers labeled it "The Valley of Heart's Delight" and "The Delectable Valley" due to its reputation as a major fruit producer.[^54] As late as the 1950s, canneries processed more than thirty percent of the state's crop of fruit and vegetables.
 Although the valley itself only produced a small portion of the crop, the facilities for canning, drying, and freezing were located near rail, highway, and water routes in the South Bay.[^55] The Valley had become a major agricultural center, and with it came the "garden myths."

 \thoughtbreak{The agrarian culture that had come to dominate} the Valley was exalted not only for its remarkable productivity but also for its aesthetics